cran/GERGM/README.md

 ## Testing

 So far, this package has been tested successfully on OSX 10.9.5 and Windows 7.
-Please email me at <mzd5530@psu.edu> if you have success on another OS or run into any problems.
+Please email me at <mdenny@psu.edu> if you have success on another OS or run into any problems.